nanaki-93/go-tomcat/README.md

 - Edit your application and Tomcat configuration files as needed.
 - Place your resources in the appropriate directories (see project structure).
-- todo: add resources placeholders in the repository.

 ## Development